Hedon Town Hall: History

 The council's fine silver collection was established when a member of parliament, John Alured, presented the council with a silver tankard in appreciation of the help he had received from the council in supporting his election to parliament in 1640.
 The collection was supplemented by further gifts from members of parliament: a wine bowl from Colonel Matthew Alured in 1659, a large silver flagon from Sir Charles Duncombe in 1685 and a silver tankard from Matthew Appleyard in 1689.
 Another member of parliament and secretary to the Treasury, Henry Guy, presented an early 15th century silver mace, and it was in this context that, in the early 1690s, Guy decided to commission a town hall and present it to the town.

 The building was designed in the neoclassical style, built in red brick and was completed in 1693.
 The design involved a symmetrical main frontage with three bays facing onto St Augustine's Gate; the central bay, which slightly projected forward, featured a doorway with an architrave and a cornice on the ground floor, a sash window on the first floor and a small modillioned pediment above.
 The outer bays were fenestrated with sash windows on both floors and featured a modillioned cornice above.
 Internally, the principal room was the courtroom which was also used as a council chamber; there was also a lock-up for incarcerating petty criminals.
-The magistrates' bench was curved so that attention was focussed on all the members of the bench and not just the chief magistrate.
+The magistrates' bench was curved so that attention was focused on all the members of the bench and not just the chief magistrate.
 Petty session hearings were held in the courtroom once a month.